Access photogrammetry data

 The tool may take several minutes to run depending on your computer's hardware.

-5. In the Tasks pane, click Next Step.
+5. When the tool finishes running, click Next Step.

-The next step of the task is to apply 3D symbology to the output buildings layer you just created.
+The next step in the task appears.
+This step is to apply 3D symbology to the output buildings layer you just created.
 Some task steps involve running tools and others contain steps for you to follow on your own.
-In this case, you will perform the actions listed in the task to assign 3D symbology to the buildings layer.
+In this case, you'll symbolize the buildings on your own.

-7. In the Symbology pane, click the existing symbol.
+7. In the Contents pane, for the Buildings_LOD2_roofform layer, click the symbol.

 Current symbol